naproche/naproche/lib/tex/README.md

 | `numberswithinsection` | Reset theorem numbers for each section. |
 | `numberswithinsubsection` | Reset theorem numbers for each subsection. |
 | `noquoteworkaround` | Sometimes the quote workaround breaks other packages.
 Changing the load order of the packages might suffice, but the workaround can also be disabled with this option. |

+## Compilation errors

+The usage of `\classtext{...}` can cause the compilation error `latexmk: Failure in some part of making files.`.
+It might vanish by compiling the document a second time.